sadra-safa/ActivityClassification/README.md

 ```

 # Run
-Run `wearble.ipynb` and `smartphone.ipynb` for the first and second dataset respectively.
+Run `wearable.ipynb` and `smartphone.ipynb` for the first and second dataset respectively.